 - 1 Accessory Structure.
-A structure that is physically detached from, secondary and - 2 incidental to, and commonly associated with a primary structure on the same site. - 3 See also "Agricultural Accessory Structure", and "Residential Accessory Use or - 4 Structure".
+A structure that is physically detached from, secondary and - 2 incidental to, and commonly associated with a primary structure on the same site. - 3 See also Agricultural accessory structure, and Residential accessory uses and - 4 structures.
 [Zoning Ordinance] - 5 Accessory Use.
 A use customarily incidental to, related and clearly subordinate to a - 6 primary use on the same parcel, which does not alter the primary use nor serve - 7 property other than the parcel where the primary use is located.
 [Zoning Ordinance] - 8 Acres, Gross.
 The entire acreage of a site.
-Most communities calculate gross - 9 acreage to the centerline of proposed bounding streets and to the edge of the right- - 10 of-way of existing or dedicated streets.
+Most communities calculate gross acreage - 9 to the centerline of proposed bounding streets and to the edge of the right-of-way - 10 of existing or dedicated streets.
 [Subdivision Ordinance] - 11 Acres, Net.
 The portion of a site that can actually be built upon.
 The following - 12 generally are not included in the net acreage of a site: public or private road rights- - of-way, public open space, and flood ways.
 [Zoning Ordinance] - 14 Active Park.
-A park that usually contains improvements such as baseball fields, - 15 skateboard parks, playground equipment, amphitheater, soccer fields and other - 16 amenities intended for organized play or individual recreation.
-A park may also - 17 contain support structures such as restrooms, parking, picnic facilities, gazebos, and - 18 similar facilities. - 19 Adverse Impact.
+A park that usually contains improvements such as baseball fields, - 15 skateboard parks, playground equipment, amphitheater, soccer fields and other - amenities intended for organized play or individual recreation.
+A park may also - 17 contain support structures such as restrooms, parking, picnic facilities, gazebos, and - 18 similar facilities - 19 Adverse Impact.
 A negative consequence for the physical, social, or economic - 20 environment resulting from an action or project.
 [Buildings and Construction] - 21 [Zoning Ordinance] - 22 Adult-oriented Business.
-A business based upon materials or performances that - depict, describe, or relate to specified sexual activities or specified anatomical areas, - 24 as defined in the municipal code.
+A business based upon materials or performances that - depict, describe, or relate to specified sexual activities or specified anatomical areas, - as defined in the municipal code.
 [Zoning Ordinance] - 25 Affordability Requirements.
-Provisions established by a public agency to require - that a specific percentage of housing units in a project or development remain - affordable to very low- and low- income households for a specified period. - Affordable Housing.
+Provisions established by a public agency to require that - a specific percentage of housing units in a project or development remain - affordable to very low- and low- income households for a specified period. - 28 Affordable Housing.
 Housing capable of being purchased or rented by a household - 29 with very low, low, or moderate income, based on a household's ability to make